-Clonegal / Kildavin Community Website Development Committee is very grateful to everyone who helped in any way in the production of this Walking Tour of Clonegal.
-In particular we would like to thank the following.
+This Walking Tour was produced by Clonegal Kildavin Community Website Development Committee and is very grateful to everyone who helped in any way in its production.
+In particular the committee would like to thank the following.

 History and Text: Dan Murphy, Margaret Doyle, Alex Morahan, the late Willie White R.I.P.